Speed is no longer the scarce asset. Controlled speed is.

 Who it is for

-Built for engineering leaders adopting AI coding tools where trust matters.
+Built for engineering teams adopting AI coding tools where trust matters.

 CTOs and technical founders